 Bugs in the garage can range from a minor annoyance to major financial loss.
 Nobody wants to work in a garage with flies, mice, or roaches.
 These pests can ruin your belongings by chewing and nesting in them.

-So let's get rid of all the creepy-crawly things that are trying to make your garage their home.
+So let’s get rid of all the garage bugs and creepy-crawly things that are trying to make your garage their home.

 I’ve given each pest their own section and include some ideas on why they are coming in, how to get rid of them now, and how to keep them from coming back.

 A lot of these tips are going to be about reducing the pests reasons for coming into your garage in the first place.

 Those reasons are mainly: